nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p121 -->
 The church, as the Body of Christ, depends on every member working together to fulfill its mission.
 Just as the body cannot function properly if one part is missing, the church needs each believer to actively participate, grow, and serve.
 Each member of the body has a very important role.
 To be part of the body means staying connected.
 A body can survive at diminished capacity without a limb, but the limb itself cannot live when separated from the body.
-We must be an active part of the church and not become dismembered. <span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="10" data-verses="24" data-lang="en" data-version="NKJV">Hebrews 10:24</span> says that we should gather and not forsake the assembly.
+We must be an active part of the church and not become dismembered. <span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="10" data-verses="24" data-lang="en" data-version="NKJV">Hebrews 10:24</span> says that we should gather and not forsake the assembly.

 <!-- p122 -->